yohasebe/monadic-chat/docs/language-models.md

 ## OpenAI

 Monadic Chat uses OpenAI's language models to provide features such as chat, speech recognition, speech synthesis, image generation, and video recognition.
-Therefore, you must set an OpenAI API key even if the model you want to use in chat is not an OpenAI model.
+Therefore, you must set an OpenAI API key, even if the model you primarily want to use for chat isn't an OpenAI model.
+These other features rely on OpenAI services.
 Once set, the API key is saved in the `~/monadic/data/.env` file in the following format:

 ```
 OPENAI_API_KEY=api_key
 ```

-For apps using OpenAI's language models, refer to the [Basic Apps](/basic-apps) section.
+For apps using OpenAI's language models, refer to the [Basic Apps](/basic-apps.md) section.

 ## Anthropic